-HCP 0100 Nursing Assistant, 240 class hours, 24 Ind. c.e.u.'s [Offered as needed] A course designed to help prepare students with the knowledge and practical skills required of Nursing Assistants in the State of Florida.
+HCP 0100 Nursing Assistant, 240 class hours, 24 c.e.u.'s [Offered as needed] A course designed to help prepare students with the knowledge and tion for the certification test required of nurse assistants.
+Prerequisite: Must be employed nurse assistant.

+A course designed to help prepare students with the knowledge and practical skills required of Nursing Assistants in the State of Florida.

-HCP 0990 Nurse Assisting Update, 45 class hours, 4.5 Ind. c.e.u.'s [Offered as needed]
+HCP 0990 Nurse Assisting Update, 45 class hours, 4.5 c.e.u.'s [Offered as needed] A course designed to help students update their knowledge in prepara-